WScott-0/base/README.md

 [Workflow Diagram](https://bleachmedia.net/measles/)

-Developed a fully automated AI-powered video localization pipeline designed to make niche and non-mainstream media accessible to audiences outside of the original language region.
-The project was created with a specific focus on Japanese noise artist interviews, where historically significant, esoteric, or vintage media may not receive professional translation or localization due to limited commercial demand.
+Developed a fully automated AI powered video localization pipeline designed to make niche and non mainstream media accessible to audiences outside of the original language region.
+The project was created with a specific focus on Japanese electronic music artist interviews, where historically significant, esoteric, or vintage media may not receive professional translation or localization due to limited commercial demand.

 The system ingests a source-language video, separates the audio using FFmpeg, routes the extracted audio through a speech-to-text transcription model, translates the transcript into a target language, generates synchronized subtitle files, and creates an AI-generated overdub audio track.
 The pipeline then recombines the original video, translated subtitles, original audio, and generated target-language audio using FFmpeg, resulting in a final video file that supports both languages through selectable audio and subtitle tracks.